mtognela/plnk/README.md

 # plnk

-`plnk` is a simple command-line tool for blocking and unblocking specific websites on Unix-based systems by modifying the system's `/etc/hosts` file.
+`plnk` is a simple command-line tool for blocking and unblocking specific domains on Unix-based systems by modifying the system's `/etc/hosts` file.
 It redirects blocked domains to `127.0.0.1` and provides easy backup and restoration functionality.

 ## Features

-* Block a list of websites by redirecting them to `127.0.0.1`
+* Block a list of domains by redirecting them to `127.0.0.1`
 * Automatically backs up your `/etc/hosts` file before making changes
 * Restore the original `/etc/hosts` file with a single command
 * Configurable through a TOML configuration file